Isra Mohammed Migdad

 - Go back to your friends- list: Call or meet one of them.
 They will be there for you and your mood will absolutely change.

-- Remind yourself with the many reasons why you started in the first place and why you should continue in this unique journey with the Quran.
+- Remind yourself of the many reasons why you started in the first place and why you should continue in this unique journey with the Quran.

 I personally recommend learning Arabic with teacher Noaman Ali Khan.
 “Arabic with Husna” free lessons on Bayyinah TV are really amazing.
 Islamic Online University also offers the “Intensive Arabic Program”.
 Or you simply can join your local Masjid/ Islamic center to learn Arabic and the science of Tajweed.